-Toccoa witness Trippe testified that the interest rate applied to Toccoa's deferred account for amounts over collected or under collected from the North Carolina firm sales customers was established in G-41 Sub 0, and approved by the December 8, 1998 Order, granting Toccoa and the Municipal Gas Authority of Georgia a Certificate of Public Convenience and Necessity.
-Witness Trippe further testified that Toccoa's deferred account interest rate as proposed by the Public Staff is the overall rate of return.
-He also explained that Toccoa has not adjusted its deferred account interest rate for known tax changes because it is exempt from federal income tax and it does not pay income taxes in North Carolina since Toccoa is a municipality.
-Witness Trippe stated that the present interest rate of 5.83% has been applied to Toccoa's deferred account during the full 12-months of the review period.
+Toccoa witness Trippe testified that the interest rate applied to Toccoa's deferred account for amounts over-collected or under-collected from the North Carolina firm sales customers was established in G-41 Sub 0 and approved by the December 8, 1998 Order granting Toccoa and the Municipal Gas Authority of Georgia a Certificate of Public Convenience and Necessity.
+Mr. Trippe further testified that Toccoa's deferred account interest rate as proposed by the Public Staff is the overall rate of return.
+He also explained that Toccoa has not adjusted its deferred account interest rate for known tax changes, because it is exempt from federal income tax and it does not pay income taxes in North Carolina since Toccoa is a municipality.
+Witness Trippe stated that the present interest rate of 5.83% has been applied to Toccoa's deferred account during the full twelve months of the review period.

 Public Staff witness Morgan testified that she reviewed the Company's interest rate calculations and found that Toccoa is continuing to use the 5.83% interest rate and determined no changes were needed.
 The current interest rate applied to the deferred account is the overall rate of return, not the net-of-tax overall rate of return.
+She confirmed that the Company's interest rate has remained unchanged because Toccoa is exempt from federal income tax and it does not pay income taxes in North Carolina, as Toccoa is a municipality.
 Public Staff witness Morgan stated that the calculations of the interest accrued on the account balance during each month are verified in accordance with N.C.G.S. § 62-130(e).
 She also stated that the Public Staff will continue to review the interest rate each month to determine if an adjustment is needed.

-Based on the foregoing, the Commission concludes that 5.83% is the appropriate interest rate to apply to Toccoa's Deferred Gas Cost Account for the period of July 1, 2019 through June 30, 2020.
+Based on the foregoing, the Commission concludes that the appropriate interest rate to apply to Toccoa's Deferred Gas Cost Account should continue to be 5.83% for the period of July 1, 2019 through June 30, 2020.
 Furthermore, the Commission finds that it is appropriate that Toccoa not adjust its Deferred Gas Cost Account interest rate for known tax changes, because it is exempt from federal income tax and it does not pay income taxes in North Carolina since Toccoa is a municipality.

-IT IS, THEREFORE, ORDERED as follows:
+IT IS, THEREFORE, ORDERED AS FOLLOWS:

-- 1. That Toccoa's accounting for gas costs for the 12-month period ended June 30, 2020, is approved; - 2.
-That the gas costs incurred by Toccoa during the 12-month period ended June 30, 2020, including the Company's hedging costs, were reasonably and prudently incurred, and that Toccoa is authorized to recover 100% of its gas costs as provided herein; - 3.
-That the existing temporary decrement of \$0.4397 per dt approved in Docket No. G-41, Sub 50 shall remain in rates; - 4.
-That Toccoa shall continue to monitor the balance in its Deferred Gas Cost Account and file a request to implement new temporary increments or decrements, as applicable, through the Purchased Gas Adjustment mechanism to avoid significant over-collections or under-collections of its gas costs, and - 5.
-That it is appropriate for Toccoa to continue calculating interest using a rate of 5.83% on its Deferred Gas Cost Account, not adjusted for inapplicable tax changes.
+1. That Toccoa's accounting for gas costs for the twelve-month period ended June 30, 2020, is approved;

+2. That the gas costs incurred by Toccoa during the twelve-month period ended June 30, 2020, including the Company's hedging costs, were reasonably and prudently incurred, and that Toccoa is authorized to recover 100% of its gas costs as provided herein;

+That the existing temporary decrement approved in Docket No. G-41, Sub 50 shall remain in rates;

+4. That Toccoa shall continue to monitor the balance in its Deferred Gas Cost Account and file a request to implement new temporary increments or decrements, as applicable, through the Purchased Gas Adjustment mechanism to avoid significant over-collections or under-collections of its gas costs, and

+5. That it is appropriate for Toccoa to continue calculating interest using a rate of 5.83% on its Deferred Gas Cost Account, not adjusted for known tax changes, because it is exempt from federal income tax and it does not pay income taxes in North Carolina since Toccoa is a municipality.